technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/README.md

-# implmntngthrtprtctnmssntnlscrtycppvt
+# thrtprtctnmssentnlscrtycpltriopvt
-Implementing Threat Protection with MS Sentinel and Security Copilot
+AI-powered Threat Protection with Microsoft Sentinel and Security Copilot